Repairing Common Toilet Problems

 Flush Valve Problems

 1) Flapper-type flush valve: The flapper connects directly to the tank's overflow tube and covers the tank's discharge port.
 Some flappers use replaceable chain links between the flapper and the toilet handle.
 If the chain breaks, either replace the chain or the entire flapper.
 Over time the flapper's rim deteriorates and the edges curl, creating the leak that causes a phantom flush.
 If the edges of the flapper curl at all, replace the flapper.
-Replacing a flapper takes about a couple minutes.
 Disconnect the handle attachment and the overflow tube's connection.
-Lift the old flapper out, set the new flapper in place and reattach the handle and tube connection
+Lift the old flapper out, set the new flapper in place and reattach the handle and tube connection.

 2) Cylinder-style flush valve: This type of flush valve uses a flat round gasket to seal the flush cylinder against the flush valve's base.
 The rubber seal curls as it ages, which prevents the cylinder from sitting flush against its base.
 Because the exact directions differ between manufacturers and styles, those unfamiliar with their exact flush valve model should check the manufacturer's website for a schematic.
 However, most valves have similar instructions.
-Twist the top of the shaft in the center of the cylinder until it releases and remove it.
-Lift the cylinder and peel the old seal off.
-Apply a new seal, then reassemble.
+Find the shaft located in the center of the cylinder.
+Grip the shaft and twist it counterclockwise until it releases.
+Remove the cylinder and peel the old seal off.
+Apply a new seal, and then reassemble.

 Fill Valve and Ballcock Problems

 1) Troubleshoot the fill valve: Remove the tank's lid and inspect the water level.
-If the tank will not fill with water, the valve is stuck in its raised or off position.
-Tap down on the top of the float.
+If the valve failed to fill the tank with water, tap on the float with a finger to see if water deposits prevent free travel.
 If the water turn's on, check for water deposits near the top of the fill valve's shaft or actuator.
 If the water level has risen over the top of the overflow tube and the fill valve remains in its lowered or on position, lift up on the float.
 Check for deposits near the bottom of the shaft or actuator.
-Remove any deposits and test the toilet.
+Occasionally removing water deposits corrects the issue temporarily.
 If the float continues to stick, replace the fill valve.
+Replacement parts exist that fix many leaking fill valves.
+However, the cost of the parts often rivals the price of a brand new fill valve.

 2) Replace the fill valve: Turn off the toilet's angle stop.
 Flush the toilet and remove as much water from the tank as possible.
-Disconnect the water supply line where it connects to the old fill valve.
+Disconnect the water supply line from the old fill valve.
 Remove the nut holding the fill valve in place.
-Pull the old fill valve out of the tank and then install a new valve.
+Pull the old fill valve out of the tank.
+Clean the inside surface of the tank near the fill valve’s port with a rag.
+Install the gasket on the new fill valve’s threaded intake port and the small tube that feeds water to the overflow tube.
+Slip the new valve’s intake port through the tank’s port.
+Hand tighten the locking nut.
+Adjust the float’s positioning so it operates freely inside the tank.
+Tighten the nut 1 full turn with a wrench.
+Install the water supply line.
+Insert the small tube into its overflow tube holder.
+Turn on the angle stop and test the valve.

 3) Adjust the float: Flush the toilet and let the water level settle.
 Check the water level against the overflow tube's height.
 The water should rest about 1/2 inch below the top of the overflow tube.
 Adjust the threaded rod between the float and the valve's actuator arm as needed.